 DSEAR risk assessments from R&B Industrial Ltd.

-Our unique understanding and in-depth knowledge of both Industrial Ventilation Systems together with Hazardous Area Classification and DSEAR assessments enables us to offer solutions to control and reduce potentially explosive atmospheres for fumes, gases and dusts and reduce extents of zones; in doing so, we often save our customers many thousands of pounds.
+Our unique understanding and in-depth knowledge of both Dust and Fume Extraction Systems together with Hazardous Area Classification and DSEAR risk assessments enables us to offer solutions to control and reduce potentially explosive atmospheres for fumes, gases and dusts and reduce extents of zones; in doing so, we often save our customers many thousands of pounds.

 Hazardous substances are widely used and most companies should carry out a DSEAR assessment under the DSEAR regulations.